HeartWise-AI/ecg-ai-af-mhi/README.md

 ## Setup

+### Huggingface gated access
+The model weights are public but their access is gated.
+You must first login to huggingface and request access to the [weights](https://huggingface.co/heartwise/ecgAI_AF_MHI).
+You will be granted access immediately.

 ### Huggingface authentification
-You need to be authenticated to [huggingface](https://huggingface.co/) to access the model weights.
+Because the files are gated, you need to be authenticated to [huggingface](https://huggingface.co/) to access the model weights.
 This is required to run the inference.
-Login to your huggingface account and obtain a read-access token in `Settings > Access Token > + Create New Token`.
+From your huggingface account, obtain a read-access token in `Settings > Access Token > + Create New Token`.

 Use a .env file to load your access token
 ```